 "There is not a day or night that a doe does not offer her life for her kittens, or some honest captain of Owsla his life for his chief.
 But there is no bargain.
 What is, is what must be."

-Big Brother Instinct: Bigwig may start out the story on the verge of Jerkassity, but he's very protective of Pipkin right from the beginning, seemingly for no other reason than because Pipkin is the smallest of the group.
+- Big Brother Instinct: Bigwig may start out the story on the verge of being a Jerkass, but he's very protective of Pipkin right from the beginning, seemingly for no other reason than because Pipkin is the smallest of the group.

-Bring News Back: The destruction of the warren, and also the warning about Efrafa.
+- Bring News Back: The destruction of the Sandleford warren, and also the warning about Efrafa.
 Holly is the messenger in both cases.

-The Captain: Hazel, and every warren has a Captain of Owsla.
+- The Captain: Hazel for the Sandleford outcasts.
+Plus every warren has a Captain of Owsla.

-Cassandra Truth: Fiver, at first.
+- Cassandra Truth: Fiver's predicament, at first.
 In fact, the quote of the first chapter in the book is Cassandra, from the play Agamemnon.

-Cats Are Mean: Tab is at first no meaner than rabbitkind's other countless enemies... until her big scene, where she turns out to be a bitch even by cat standards.
-The fact that cats appear to be fluent in rabbit, whereas other animals must resort to a pigeon language for communication just makes the cat seem all the more sadistic.
+- Cats Are Mean: Tab is at first no meaner than rabbitkind's other countless enemies... until her big scene, where she turns out to be pretty mean even by cat standards.
+The fact that cats appear to be fluent in rabbit, whereas other animals must resort to a pidgin language for communication just makes the cat seem all the more sadistic.

 Can you run?
 I think not...
 I think... not.